conda-forge/recommonmark-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A docutils-compatibility bridge to CommonMark.
+Summary: A docutils-compatibility bridge to CommonMark

 A docutils-compatibility bridge to CommonMark.
 This allows you to write CommonMark inside of Docutils & Sphinx projects.